rouvinerh/SecJournal/blogs/my-blogs/scam/telegram-customer.md

 So, if I were to key in the actual code sent to my actual number, it allows a threat actor to login as me on another device.
 They can then do impersonate me and send messages, of which I notice they tend to promote cryptocurrency scams to the user's entire contact list.

-Next, let's take a look at the website requests being sent.
+Next, I took a look at the website requests being sent.
 The first thing I noted was the requesting of `/system/context.js` from this website:

 ![](../../../.gitbook/assets/telegram-customer-image-7.png)

 The website uses `.ru`, hinting that it is a Russian site, so this scam is probably by a Russian threat actor.

-Next, I noticed that there weren't any actual HTTP requests being sent to the server.
+Next, I noticed that there were no actual HTTP requests being sent to the server.
 Instead, I kept getting WebSocket requests:

 ![](../../../.gitbook/assets/telegram-customer-image-8.png)